Mind delivers services informed by evidence and consistent with a social model of health

 People who use our services come from many cultural and socioeconomic backgrounds, and are of all ages.

 For more detailed information about our services, click here.

 2. We educate people about mental health and recovery

-As part of our commitment to ensuring that people who have mental health issues are supported appropriately in their recovery.
 We provide training for peer workers and other mental health professionals, and people in various occupations and industries increase their knowledge and skills in recovery-oriented practice.
 We also provide information for consumers, families and carers.

 In this aspect of our work, we have identified, and seek to nurture, national and international partnerships and networks, ranging from organisations that represent the interest of people with mental health issues through to universities.

 3. We undertake research